Getting links to your website is as important with local SEO as it is with any other type of SEO. Many of the techniques you’d use are similar.

 - Reach out to get your business listed in the most relevant business directories.
 (Or use our citation building service.

 - Join the most active, massive, trade-based organizations related to your business.

-- Partner with charities, non-profit organizations, or schools.
+- Partner with local charities, non-profit local organizations, or schools.
 Offer services, sponsorships, scholarships, or even an office space to host their events.

 - Participate in or spearhead community events.

-- Network with local bloggers and other small businesses in your area.
+- Network and connect with local bloggers, local blogs, and other small businesses in your area.
 Choose which ones are the most relevant connections, and open up a link or promotion exchange.

 - Open a mentoring program, whether for the community or for local schools

 - Speak at your alma mater’s next events, or, even better, grant an interview.

 Once you do any of these things, pitch the announcement or story to your local newspaper.

 Why are these important?

 Getting featured by any of these local resources such as local news sites may yield you some very authoritative .edu, .org, and .gov links.
 It also improves your organic search.

 One local link building case study cited on Moz, where the owner opened a local scholarship, got featured in their local paper, and even got so far as to get a link from the Wall Street Journal.